Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Appendix

 \section{Appendix}

 The supplementary material is organized as follows.
+We first remark the relation between estimating optimal loss and achieving generalization in \appxref{generalization}.
+In \appxref{alternative}, we review alternative formulations of diffusion models.
 In \appxref{opt-sol}, we provide a detailed derivation of the optimal solution for diffusion models in various formulations.
 In \appxref{conversion}, we give the detailed derivation of the conversion shown in \tabref{conversion}.
 In \appxref{proofs}, we give the proofs of all theorems.
 In \appxref{IS}, we give a brief introduction to the important sampling methods.
 In \appxref{experiments}, we give the details of all our experiments.